 Evidence shows that headaches reduce an individuals work capacity, social interaction and quality of life.
-However, many headache suffers do not seek, nor receive the treatment they need as they are unaware of the help available.
+However, many headache sufferers do not seek, nor receive the treatment they need as they are unaware of the help available.

 What causes headaches?